Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 The attraction of Jal Mahal falls enroute to Amer Fort.
 It is a five-storey architectural marvel made in Rajput style.

 Interestingly, four storeys remain underwater.
-You can only witness it from the bustling pavement filled with hawkers selling Rajasthani goodies.
+You can only witness it from the bustling pavement filled with hawkers selling Rajasthani handicraft.
 This place illuminates in the evening with reflection across the Man Sagar Lake.

 Jaipur Tourism Jal Mahal